 If you have a job that tends to generate stacks of sensitive documents, the Fellowes Powershred 99Ci is your new best friend.
 In our testing it tore through 180 sheets per minute, handled staples and paper clips without so much as a groan, and was by far the quietest model we tested.
-The only real downside is its high cost (it lists for $270, but ofter sells for quite a bit less online) and its size (it's about as big as a large kitchen wastebasket).
+The only real downside is its high cost and its size (it's about as big as a large kitchen wastebasket).
 If you don't need the blazing speed, we think the AmazonBasics 12-Sheet Micro-Cut is a better, more economical choice for most people.
 But, if you constantly find yourself shredding documents with page counts in the triple digits, this shredder is worth every penny.

 Fellowes Powershred 99Ci Review